-There are many great temptations for passengers cruising the Rhine River through the wine regions of southern France, and there is always time to sample some local produce on a Rhine river cruise.
+There are many great temptations for passengers cruising the Rhone River through the wine regions of southern France, and there is always time to sample some local produce on a Rhone river cruise.
 The quality of French cuisine is world famous, and Province in the south is renowned for its local food.
 Lyon in the Rhone Valley claims to have the best chefs and finest gastronomy in all of France.
 The city does have some excellent cafes, bistros and food stores.

 Passengers on a Rhone valley river cruise should enjoy some wonderful countryside between Lyons and Arles, and stop off at the historic city of Avignon, with its famous ruined bridge and vast Palace of the Popes.

 The longest river in Europe provides some of the best river cruise experiences for birdwatchers and nature lovers.
 Passengers on a Danube River cruise get to see a great many bird species and watch wild animals in their natural habitats.
 The Danube flows through Austria, Hungary, Serbia and Bulgaria, passing though some lush meadow land, deeply forested areas and attractive wetlands.

 Rare bird species, which birdwatchers can look out for on a Danube River cruise, include the Pygmy Cormorant, the Black Stork, the White-tailed Eagle, the Dalmatian Pelican and the Red-breasted Goose.